 A Crash Course on Lawn Fertilizing

-Berkeley Heights’ ordinance is written accordingly, prohibiting application of fertilizer with phosphorus and nitrogen between November 15 and February 15.
-Lawns are going dormant in November and not absorbing any nutrients between those dates.
+Berkeley Heights’ ordinance is written accordingly, prohibiting the application of fertilizer with phosphorus and nitrogen between November 15 and February 15.
+Lawns go dormant in November and do not absorb any nutrients between those dates.

 Why Be Careful?

 A limited amount of nitrogen and phosphorus is important for healthy plant life.
 However, an overabundance not only harms lawns, but fertilizers washing into waterways can stimulate excessive algae and weed growth.
 This in turn depletes oxygen from the water and reduces the sunlight needed for healthy aquatic life.
 This is one-way algae blooms occur.

 Soil tests save money by showing the appropriate application of nutrients and lime.
 Don't apply nutrients that your soil doesn't need; instead, invest in nutrients that will bring about healthy growth and yields.